Samanthafoster17/DayPlanner/README.md

 # DayPlanner

 ##Description
-DayPlanner is an hhourly workday planner to save your tasks throughout your current workday.
+Hourly workday planner to save your tasks throughout your current workday.
+Past, current and future hours indicated by color for user convienence.

 ##Images